Ruchitha52/Pizza-Sales/README.md

-Pizza Sales Analysis
+<h3>Pizza Sales Analysis</h3>

-  Introduction
+  <h3>Introduction</h3>

-  The pizza sales analysis dashboard provides a comprehensive view of pizza sales data using Power BI.
-It offers insights into total sales, most ordered pizzas, top-selling pizzas by category, sales by size, and peak sales times.
+  The pizza sales analysis dashboard provides a comprehensive view of pizza sales data using Power BI.It offers insights into total sales, most ordered pizzas, top-selling pizzas by category, sales by size, and peak sales times.

-Visualizations
+  <h3>Visualizations </h3>

   Total Sales : A card visual displays total sales, showing a revenue of $817.86K.